5 Free Ways To Make Reading Easier

 Have you ever worked on typing up a document for hours then lost all the hard work because you neglected to save it?
 That doesn’t happen anymore when you use a product like Google Docs that automatically saves every few seconds.
 The document can also be accessed from any device that is online when you sign in to your account.
 Think of all the documents you can have instant access to just when you need it!
 A Google document can also be shared with others for real-time collaboration.

 There are several ways to have Google docs read aloud.
 One of my favorite tools is the Read and Write for Google Chrome extension.
 A “Chrome extension” is a mini-program that will run while in Chrome when you are on a computer.
 The voices used are less robotic sounding than they used to be.
-I often suggest to the families that I help that they try using a Google Chrome extensions to highlight the words as the reader listens to the computer read the the words out loud.
+I often suggest to the families during our online tech coaching sessions that they try using a Google Chrome extensions to highlight the words as the reader listens to the computer read the the words out loud.
 It’s a real game-changer for individuals with dyslexia and visual challenges.
 The voice is very natural sounding and the speed can dual highlighting can be configured to meet a person’s need and preferences.
 The premium version offers helpful study tools and additional features and is free for 30 days to anyone.
 Teachers are able to obtain a premium version at no cost.
 I appreciate the good quality voices as well as the dual highlighting.
 More information about this product can be found at https://www.texthelp.com/en-us/products/read-write/.

 4) Microsoft Read Aloud